turris-cz/user-docs/docs/basics/common-errors.md

 DNS queries will fail.
 If you experience troubles resolving domain names, try various settings in [DNS tab in Foris](foris/dns/foris-dns.md).
-Most notably you can disable forwarding and rely on your router resolving everything itself, or you can forward to some DNS resolver with **DNS over TLS** like CZ.NIC, Cloudflare, Google. operated by CZ.NIC.
+Most notably you can disable forwarding and rely on your router resolving everything itself, or you can forward to some DNS resolver with **DNS over TLS** like CZ.NIC, Cloudflare, Google.

 ### Nothing works